happyYolanda/CarND-Behavioral-Cloning-P3/writeup_template.md

 6) a single neuron that provides the predicted steering angle.
 ReLU activations are used throughout the whole network.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 | Layer (type)                    | Output Shape      |    Param #   |  Connected to
 |---------------------------------|-------------------|--------------|-------------------------